selkhayri/stock_analysis/README.md

 ## Description of new processing
 ## AllStocksAnalysis_v2

+### Refactored pseudocode

 <pre>
-Determine tickerCount = number of ticker symbols Define ticker, startingPrice,endingPrice, and totalVolume arrays of size tickerCount Define ticker_index = 0
+Determine tickerCount = number of ticker symbols Define ticker, startingPrice, endingPrice, and totalVolume arrays of size tickerCount Define ticker_index = 0

 For each row in the data set